by Texas Homesteader ~

 These are usually the things we always want to do before leaving for a weekend (or longer).

-There are about 15 options in this section but not all items will be needed on every trip.
+There are about a dozen options in this section.
+But not all items will be needed on every trip.

 So I just read off the items & RancherMan notes whether they’ve already been packed, or whether they’re even needed this time.

 There’s even a section on security.
-It reminds us to make sure the feed shed is locked as well as RancherMan’s tool box, the gun safe, etc.
+It reminds us check to make sure things are locked, such as:

-Also noted here is to set our security alarm and adjust the settings on our security camera to send us a text if any movement or sound is detected.
+Also noted here is to set our security alarm and adjust the notification settings on our security cameras if any movement or sound is detected.

 Peace of Mind When Traveling